Learning more physically realistic dynamics in machine-learning based weather forecasting with latent-space constraints: Introduction

-Ensuring physical realism is critical to the reliability, generalizability, and long-range forecasting capability of ML-based models.
-Yet, most existing models are trained on reanalysis-derived atmospheric variables with variable-specific loss weights, thereby neglecting the multiscale structure of the atmosphere, the intrinsic coupling among variables, and possible errors in the reanalysis product.
-As a result, deterministic forecast models (DFMs) trained with the autoregressive rollout strategy often generate long‑range forecasts that, although numerically accurate, appear blurred (Fig.~\ref{fig:conception}a) and physically unrealistic, with incorrect turbulent spectra ~\cite{biAccurateMediumrangeGlobal2023,lamLearningSkillfulMediumrange2023,chenFuXiCascadeMachine2023,langAIFSECMWFsDatadriven2024,chenOperationalMediumrangeDeterministic2025}.
-Training probabilistic forecast models, such as with the Continuous Ranked Probability Score (CRPS)~\cite{aletSkillfulJointProbabilistic2025} or diffusion‑based frameworks, can somehow alleviate this blurring~\cite{kochkovNeuralGeneralCirculation2024,liGenerativeEmulationWeather2024,langAIFSCRPSEnsembleForecasting2024}.
-Nevertheless, these approaches do not inherently guarantee physical realism, as even realistic univariate forecasts may still violate multivariate consistency constraints.
+A central challenge is that physical realism is not guaranteed in current ML forecast models, yet it is critical to their reliability, generalizability, and long-range forecasting capability.
+We argue that, for deterministic forecast models (DFMs), this limitation stems from the widespread use of weighted variable-wise loss functions, which neglects multiscale structure of the atmosphere and the intrinsic coupling across variables.
+When combined with autoregressive rollout, such training objectives often yield long-range forecasts that are numerically accurate yet overly smooth and physically unrealistic~\cite{biAccurateMediumrangeGlobal2023,lamLearningSkillfulMediumrange2023,chenFuXiCascadeMachine2023,langAIFSECMWFsDatadriven2024,chenOperationalMediumrangeDeterministic2025}.
+Training probabilistic forecast models, such as with the Continuous Ranked Probability Score (CRPS)~\cite{zhongFuXiENSMachineLearning2025,aletSkillfulJointProbabilistic2025,lang2026aifs} or diffusion‑based frameworks, can somehow alleviate this spatial blurring~\cite{kochkovNeuralGeneralCirculation2024,liGenerativeEmulationWeather2024,lang2026aifs}, but they still do not ensure physical consistency across variables.

-However, explicitly enforcing multivariable consistency in ML-based forecast models remains highly challenging.
-First, the atmosphere exhibits multiple dynamical modes and constraints at different time scales, which can be strongly nonlinear and act on different spatial and temporal scales ~\cite{kalnayAtmosphericModelingData2002}.
-For instance, Subramaniam et al.~\cite{subramaniamImposingFundamentalDynamical2025} demonstrated improved forecast performance by introducing a weak hydrostatic balance constraint into the training loss, providing a feasible pathway for incorporating physical constraints into ML-based models.
-Nevertheless, accounting for the full range of physical constraints remains extremely difficult.
-In addition, multivariate physical consistency evolves with the synoptic state (known as flow dependency), necessitating flexible, nonlinear modeling frameworks that can adaptively capture time-varying dependencies.